shapeshift/hdwallet/README.md

 yarn dev:sandbox
 ```

-This will launch an ssl webserver that runs at `https://localhost:1234`, with
+This will launch a ssl webserver that runs at `https://localhost:1234`, with
 a small demo app that shows how to use various HDWallet functionality.

 We use [Zeit Now](https://zeit.co/home) for continuous deployment of this